voberle/adventofcode/2022/README.md

 - Day 22 was interesting in term of design for part 1, and manual (annoying..) in part 2.
 - To finish, there was an easier day 23, a very satisfying path-finding day 24 (happy with the data struct I use) and a simple day 25.

+After day 25:

+- I finished day 16, by implementing it in a simpler way (at least for part 1).
+Part 2 remains a bit hackish.

 ## Days

 ### Day 1: [Calorie Counting](day01/README.md) 🌟🌟